 Note: If you use apple cider vinegar, the sugar is more important to balance flavour which is what the addition of vinegar lends to this recipe.
 You may want to increase the amount to 2 tablespoons. if you choose apple cider vinegar instead of white wine vinegar.

 - Begin with short or medium-grain sushi rice.
 Rinse the excess starch off the rice before cooking while rubbing it through a fine-mesh strainer.
+If rinsing in a bowl, you should do it 4-5 times using clean water.
 The water should run clear when the rice is thoroughly washed.
 Give it a few minutes to dry before beginning to cook.

-- Cook for 6 minutes at high pressure.
+- Cook for 5 minutes at HIGH pressure.

 - Allow for a natural pressure release for five minutes before releasing steam manually.